 Humans: predictable creatures in a digital world.

-In today’s world, the effervescent and mercurial partnership between the internet and digital marketing has allowed brands and business to scale at an unprecedented speed.
+In today’s world, the effervescent and mercurial partnership between the Internet and digital marketing has allowed brands and businesses to scale at an unprecedented speed.
 This, along with the ever-evolving and growing number of strategies, placements and opportunities, means the fight for a consumer’s attention, let alone a quantifiable action, is at an all-time high.

 So, how have advertisers and marketers alike evolved (or not) to be as fluid as the industry they’re in whilst positively returning on their client’s (or their own) investment?